niprotogeros/epw-visualizer/docs/INSTALLATION.md

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.8 or higher
-- pip (Python package installer)
+- `pip` (bundled with Python)
+- (Windows optional) Permission to create a Desktop shortcut

 ## Installation Steps